The purpose of this article is to show the different adjustments that can be made to assessments in Buzz.

 Assessment Pool Settings

-Lincoln Learning Solutions designs online assessments question with pools that pull by question type.
+Lincoln Learning Solutions designs online assessments comprised of question pools that create a version of the assessment based on question type and/or number of specified questions.

 Assessment pool settings allows you to choose how many questions and the forms of those questions you want in your assessment.
 You can pool the questions by groups, learning objectives, or question type.